 Red Rocks Community College is now requiring all incoming students to meet English requirements to be successful in their courses.
 Students must test/place into ENG 121 or higher.
 Courses do not need to be taken, only test scores that show competency at that level are required.
 The Medical Assisting Certificate Program requires completion of the MAT 050 prerequisite prior to entering advanced courses.
 MAT 107 or higher is required if you are going for the (AAS).
 The MOT department requires all students to pass courses with a grade of "C" or better.

-Acceptable documentation is: a placement score deemed passing by RRCC, SAT/ACT (less than 2 years old), previous ENG 090 or higher course work at a college, college degree or certificate.
+Acceptable documentation: a placement score deemed passing by RRCC, SAT/ACT (less than 2 years old), previous ENG 090 or higher course work at a college, college degree or certificate.

 For those pursuing medical assisting a statement of Health Care Provider screen is required prior to taking upper level skill classes, but information should be obtained from the program advisors prior to completing the form.
 All MOT department students must complete a background check/drug screen prior to internship.

 These requirement changes apply to the following courses: